Henri Le Sidaner: The inspiration of Bruges

 French art witnessed something akin to a schism in 1890 when a group of established artists that included: Puvis de Chavannes, Ernest Meissonier, Carolus-Duran and Carrier-Belleuse, frustrated at what they saw as the atavistic philosophy of the Société des Artistes Français, decided to revitalise, the Société Nationale des Beaux-Arts.
 They organised an independent exhibition for the work of artists that did not fit the criteria for acceptance by the Paris Salon.
 The move received government support and the prestigious space of the Champs-de-Mars galleries originally built for the 1878 Exposition Universelle.
 Le Sidaner was one of the younger artists who preferred to send work to the new Salon and in 1894 he sent two paintings Neige and the symbolist Le Départ De Tobie.

-In 1895 Le Sidaner left Étaples and moved to a suburb of Paris where he became part of an artistic clique that included the musician Gabriel Fauré and the art dealer, George Petit, to whom Le Sidaner entrusted the sale of his future work.
+In 1895 Le Sidaner left Étaples and moved to a suburb of Paris where he became part of an artistic clique that included the musician Gabriel Fauré and the art dealer, Georges Petit, to whom Le Sidaner entrusted the sale of his future work.
 The move to Paris was likely made for career reasons.
 Le Sidaner much preferred a solitary existence in the French countryside.
 Whatever the prime reason the Paris stay was short but significant, as in 1898 he eloped to Bruges with the twenty two year old Camille Navarre, to whom he was subsequently married.
 The success of the Belgian Les XX group of artists had positioned Bruges as a city that was responsive to new ideas and ways of thinking and for Le Sidaner the years in Bruges were pivotal to his subsequent artistic career.
 It was in Bruges that Le Sidaner painted a series of nocturnes exploring the gloaming light around dusk.
 They possess a mysticism and convey the silence behind the walls and beneath the waters of Bruges' many canals.
 La Tour, Bruges (1890) is a strong example of his Bruges period.
 The Tower is displayed against a sombre blue sky whose light is fading fast.
 The bottom of the picture is in darkness save for the favoured motif of two solitary lights through a window.
 In another twilight painting Crépuscule, Maisons Quai De Rosaire (1900) the sombre palette is again off-set by the familiar motif of a lighted window casting its penumbra across the silent waters of the canal.